tanavsharma/Election_Analysis/README.md

    ```

 2. To load the country column we need to know which index it lies in.
-To do this, we can use the next function to print the first line of the file
+To do this, we can use the next function to print the first line of the file, which will be   the column names.
    ```
    headers = next(file_reader)
    print(headers)